magento/magento2-functional-testing-framework/docs/guides/test-modularity.md

 ### Test material merging

-This concept is covered extensively in the [merging] topic, so it will not be our focus in this guide
+Test material merging is covered extensively in the [merging] topic, so it will not be our focus in this guide.

 ### Modular test materials